Councilmember King County Council

 Dine Around - February 9-10th, 2019

-The annual BBRC Dine Around is an opportunity to gather in small social setting and enjoy a potluck dinner in a Rotarian home.
-It is a fun event and presents the opportunity to meet Rotarians in a smaller group than the usual fellowship events.
+The annual BBRC Dine Around is coming up!
+This is an opportunity to gather in small group setting and enjoy a scrumptious dinner in a Rotarian home.

 Sign up by clicking on the yellow button at the top of the form.
 Get on the list before February 2.
 Please note if you will be attending with a spouse/guest, check if you’d like to attend on Saturday, February 9th or Sunday, February 10th.
 We have many wonderful hosts so come for the fun!

-The week before the event the hosts will be notified who will be coming to their house as guests.
-The host will then contact their guests and let them know what they can bring to contribute to the dinner; appetizers, desserts, salads, beverages, etc.
+February 3, the hosts will be notified who will be coming to their house as guests.
+The host will then contact their guests and let them know what they can bring to contribute to the dinner; appetizers, desserts, salads, beverages, etc. Contact Robin Callan or Ann Norman if you have any questions.

 BBRC Shows Up Strong at December RFH